Table of Contents

 This document is intended for:

-• Merchants who want to understand the payment processing features of the twispay® hosted payment page service
+• Merchants who want to understand the payment processing features of the twispay® hosted payment

-• Web Developers who integrate a merchant’s website with twispay® payment page for payment processing
+• Web Developers who integrate a merchant’s website with twispay® payment page for payment

 This document will help you understand and integrate twispay’s interface and its parameters to process a payment transaction properly for your shop.